GridPlus/gridplus-sdk/docs/index.md

 })
 ```

-## <a href="requesting-sigs">Requesting Signatures</a>
+## Requesting Signatures

 The Lattice device, at its core, is a tightly controlled, highly configurable, cryptographic signing machine.
 By default, each pairing (the persistent association between your app and a user's lattice) allows the app an ability to request signatures that the user must manually authorize.
 However, this SDK also gives the app an ability to establish "automated signatures", which conform to permissions established by the user.
-For more information on that functionality, please see the [Permissions section](#Permissions).
+For more information on that functionality, please see the [Permissions section](#permissions).
 This section will focus on the more basic *manual signature request* functionality.

-### <a name="Build-Tx"></a>Building a Transaction
+### Building a Transaction

-For security reasons, transactions must be built according to pre-defined [schema](#Schema-Reference).
-Here we will use an ether transfer as an example, but several others are available (see [here](#Schema-Reference)).
+For security reasons, transactions must be built according to pre-defined [schema](#schema-reference).
+Here we will use an ether transfer as an example, but several others are available (see [here](#schema-reference).

 All supported schema are available in the SDK with a string representing its code: